eemilycchen/A-Primer-On-ML-Models/README.md

-A primer on building (machine learning) models from scratch using open sources.
+A primer on applications of (machine learning) models using open sources.